-Rhodes Rhodes joined CBS from Bloomberg LP, where he was head of U.S. Television.
-At CBS, Rhodes was the catalyst behind the creation and launch of the highly-regarded CBS THIS MORNING, a program that led a company-wide re-emphasis on serious news reporting under the storied CBS News brand.
-Since launch, the broadcast has added more than a million daily viewers and is delivering the CBS Television Network its largest morning news audience in more than 20 years.
+While at CBS, Rhodes was the catalyst behind the creation of the highly-regarded “CBS This Morning,” a program that led a company-wide re-emphasis on serious news reporting under the storied CBS News brand.
+Since launch, the broadcast has added a million daily viewers and is delivering the Network’s largest morning news audience in nearly 30 years.

-At Bloomberg, Rhodes was responsible for all programming, development, editorial, and newsgathering, relaunching the U.S. cable channel of the global financial news service in 2009 at the height of interest in the lessons learned from the financial crisis.
+Rhodes joined CBS from Bloomberg L.P. where he was head of U.S. Television.
+At Bloomberg, Rhodes was responsible for all programming, development, editorial, and newsgathering, re-launching the U.S. cable channel of the global financial news service in 2009 at the height of interest in the lessons learned from the financial crisis.

 Rhodes is a member of the Board of Trustees of Rice University and a member of the James A Baker III Institute Advisory Board at Rice.
 He graduated from the school in Houston in 1996.

 A native of New York City, Rhodes lives in Manhattan with his wife, Emma, and two sons.